KU Study Abroad Scholarships

 Clyde E. Jacobs (January 19, 1924—June 23, 2009) completed his undergraduate degree at KU and his MA and PhD at the University of Michigan.
 In 1952 he joined the Department of Political Science at UC Davis, where he taught for many years, and was especially dedicated to undergraduate education.
 He provided funds to assist French majors studying in France for the academic year.
 Popular program options include Université Catholique de l’Ouest and a Student Initiated Program to France.
 The Department of French, Francophone, and Italian Studies will award up to two $10,000 scholarships per year in honor of Clyde E. Jacobs.
 Apply for the Clyde E. Jacobs Scholarship online.

-The U.S. Department of Education awards FLAS funding to Area Studies Centers at KU in grant cycles to provide funding for less commonly taught languages.
+The U.S. Department of Education awards FLAS funding to four area studies centers at KU to provide financial support for less commonly taught languages.
 Eligible students must be a U.S. citizen, national, or permanent resident and can be a graduate student or an undergraduate with at least intermediate language ability.
 Students can study domestically and/or abroad.
-Academic year fellowships provide up to $18,000 for tuition and a $15,000 stipend for graduate students and up to $10,000 for tuition and a $5,000 stipend for undergraduate students.
-Summer fellowships (for graduates and undergraduates) provide up to $5,000 for tuition and a stipend of $2,500.
-Visit Foreign Language and Area Studies Fellowships for more information.
-Popular KU program options include Language & Culture in Salvador, Brazil, Miskitu Language & Culture, and various Student Initiated Programs.
+Academic year fellowships provide up to $18,000 for tuition and a $20,000 stipend for graduate students and up to $10,000 for tuition and a $5,000 stipend for undergraduate students.
+Summer fellowships (for graduates and undergraduates) provide up to $5,000 for tuition and a stipend of $3,500.
+For more information about FLAS funding and links to the designated area studies centers at KU, visit Foreign Language and Area Studies Fellowships.

 Through generous support of the Freeman Foundation, Study Abroad & Global Engagement is able to award scholarships ranging from $2,000 to $5,000 to KU undergraduate or graduate students participating in a summer or semester-length credit-bearing internships that is at least six weeks.
 Students must be U.S. citizens or permanent residents and will be required to complete a follow-on project.
 Read more detailed information on the Freeman East Asia Internship Scholarship page.